“When preparing to travel, lay out all your clothes and all your money. Take half the clothes and twice the money.” ~ Susan Heller.

 BONUS essential item

-Finally, the one thing that’s an absolute must when travelling in Japan?
-An open mind.
-Allow yourself to be swept up in new ways of thinking because if you do, I promise Japan will change your life and stay with you long after you return – as it did for me.
+As well as travel insurance that suits your circumstances, when travelling in Singapore (or anywhere really!) don’t forget to bring an open mind.
+Allow yourself to be swept up in new ways of thinking because if you do, Singapore will change perspective on things and will stay with you long after you’ve left.

-From Japan specific items such as transport items and tickets to things to make the flight a little more comfortable, from what NOT to bring and NOT to wear if you’re hoping to be an Invisible Tourist, I hope you’ve found this extensive guide insightful and save it for your future trip!
+Now you know how to dress in Singapore for business and sightseeing, the types of tickets, electronics and accessories you’ll need, what to bring to Singapore plus what NOT to bring, and how to dress if you’re hoping to be an Invisible Tourist, I hope you’ve found this extensive guide insightful and save it for your future trip!

 Until next time,

-This guide to what to pack for Japan contains some affiliate links, at no extra cost to you.
+This Singapore packing list contains some affiliate links, at no extra cost to you.
 I may earn a small commission if you decide to make a purchase and if you do, thanks for your support!
 This helps with the costs of running my blog so I can keep my content free for you.
 As always, I only recommend a product or service that I genuinely love and use myself!